Kids Blossom OT (Standard)

 Meet Kylie

-Although having worked in rural communities and in Brisbane, she has spent many years on the Sunshine Coast and considers herself a local.
-Kylie enjoys being a mum, spending time with her toddler, being outdoors in nature, and playing the piano.
+Having worked in both rural communities and Brisbane, Kylie has spent many years on the Sunshine Coast and proudly considers herself a local.
+Outside of work, she enjoys being a mum, spending time with her son, exploring the outdoors, and playing the piano.

 Get Started